stfc/PSyclone/doc/user_guide/dynamo0p3.rst

 spaces is not ``ANY_SPACE_<n>`` or both spaces are not the same.
 As a general PSyclone will not allow loop fusion if it does not know the spaces are the same.
-The exception are loops over discontinuous spaces (see :ref:`dynamo0.3-function-space` for list of discontinuous function spaces) for which loop fusion is allowed (unless the loop bounds become different due to a prior transformation).
+The exception are loops over discontinuous spaces (see :ref:`lfric-function-space` for list of discontinuous function spaces) for which loop fusion is allowed (unless the loop bounds become different due to a prior transformation).